mlopes/dotfiles/.xmonad/README.md

 * `screen brightness down`: Decreases brightness of the screen
 * `screen brightness up`: Increases brightness of the screen

+### Keybindings Troubleshooting

+Some of the key configurations will depend on the devices you're using.

+#### Switching between single and dual screens mode doesn't work
+If switching between single screen and dual screen mode doesn't work, use `xrandr` to check if your devices correspond to the ones set in the keybinds configuration.

+#### Sound volume and mutting not working
+The Keybindings for volume control and mutting sound, use `amixer` but assume that the device is a `pulse` device.
+If you're not using pulseaudio, you'll have to remove the `-D pulse` from the `amixer` calls.

+#### CD won't eject
+This usually means you don't have a CD/DVD drive

+#### Adjusting keyboard/screen brightness doesn't work
+Usually this means that your system as some misconfiguration or no ACPI support.
+This configuration doesn't specify any devices for this, it relies on `kbdlight` and `xbacklight`, if ACPI is working in your system, these utilities should be able to dim the backlights.

 ## Personalizing or modifying xmonad configuration